-The Siberian husky was bred by the Chukchi people in Siberia for the purpose of providing transport for them and there goods.
+The Siberian husky was bred by the Chukchi people in Siberia for the purpose of providing transport for them and their goods.

-They would cover over 100 miles a day carrying supplies between villages and even the hunting grounds they were good for carrying moderate loads over great distances while expanding the least amount of energy and food.
+They would cover over 100 miles a day carrying supplies between villages and even the hunting grounds.
+They were good for carrying moderate loads over great distances while expending the least amount of energy and food.

 The dogs were often brought into the igloo on during the cold winter nights where they would provide a source of heat for the family which may explain there loving temperament with children even today.

 It was around 1908 that a Russian fur trader William Goosak brought his team of Siberian Huskies to Alaska to race in the all Alaskan sweepstakes.
 These were the first team of Siberians to take part in the tradition of sled dog racing and covered over 400 miles.
-The dogs were described as small and compact and didn't compare to the longer legged Alaskan Huskies that were already renowned for there race qualities.
+The dogs were described as small and compact and didn't compare to the longer-legged Alaskan Huskies that were already renowned for there racing qualities.